A Quick 10-Point Checklist for Managing Risks to Food Safety in a Storage & Distribution Environment

 Once you are ready to get started with a comprehensive food safety management system, we encourage you to consider the SQF Code for Storage and Distribution, Edition 9.

-2. Manage Your Storage & Distribution Environment for Cross Contamination
+2. Manage Your Storage & Distribution Practices to Seperate Food Types

 3. Monitor and Record Storage Temperature Controls for All Products